-This blog explores the processes of writing creative nonfiction and living the life of a writer.
-Forms that interest me include memoir, biography, life-writing (letters, diaries), the essay (lyric, personal, and otherwise), and just about anything that involves the artful arrangement of facts and reflection upon life and the world around us.
+This site explores the processes of writing creative nonfiction and living the life of a writer.
+Forms that interest me include the essay (lyric, personal, and otherwise), life-writing (letters, diaries, and all kinds of archival materials), memoir, biography, oral history, and just about anything that involves the artful arrangement of facts and a reflection on life and the world around us.
 I also love radio, so I’m starting to tell stories in sound.

-Here too, you will find grant announcements, calls for submissions, interviews (called “CNF Conversations”) with other writers of creative nonfiction, and short reviews of essays and books that I think are worthy of attention, even if they’re oldish or marginal or obscure.
+Here too, you will find interviews (called “CNF Conversations”) with other writers of creative nonfiction, and short reviews of essays and books that I think are worthy of attention, even if they’re oldish or marginal or obscure.
 I gather these reviews under the heading “Life-blood,” because without the work of others, I have nothing to build on.
 Texts are the life-blood of texts.

-I teach the art and craft of creative nonfiction in the Department of English at the University of Missouri, Columbia.
-You can find me among the faculty listings there or feel free to write to me via the contact page here on the site.
+I teach all things nonfictional (memoir, essay, autobiographical writing, archival research methods) in the Department of English at the University of Texas at Austin.
+You can find me among the faculty listings there.
 Drop me a line if you have comments, invitations, queries, or if you’d like me to explore a topic on the blog.
 I love mail.